charlieocurtis/cs39440-project/diary.md

 > Wednesday: Converted first sampole image to JPG using script.
 Checked details using image inspect tool (macOS Preview tool), moreover conducted some basic
 > analysis using the script constructed in the first few weeks of the project to find MSE.
 Can develop further to get PSNR and other basic IQAAs.
 >
-> Thursday - Reading
+> Thursday: Reading
 >
-> Friday - Began writing report
+> Friday: Began writing report
+>
+> Saturday - Sunday: Reading, continued writing report, and prep for mid project demo

+> ### Week 8 (21st Mar - 27th Mar):
+> Monday: Prep for mid project demo